sashaweiss/itree/README.md

 Package managers and precompiled binaries to come!

 ## Usage
 Running `itree` will start an interactive CLI.
+Use `itree -h` to see a full list of configurations and UI options!

 * Use the arrow keys to move around, as makes sense visually: `Up` and `Down` move between files in the same directory level, while `Left` and `Right` move one level higher and lower in the directory tree, respectively.
 * Use `q`, `Ctrl-C`, or `Esc` to exit.